rleir/virt-shoe/Installation.md

 ## Install the Borvo2 support server

-The support server serves the PXE boot, Cobbler, and is the Puppet master.
+The support server is the PXE boot server, so it serves Cobbler, and is the Puppet master.
 It can be a virtual server if desired.
 It needs to have Redhat, Fedora or Centos installed.

-Install cobbler, puppet, activemq
+Install cobbler, puppet, and activemq using yum or dnf.

 Compare the files in virt-shoe/etc with the default etc files, and configure as needed for your network names and IP's.